mlamont8/wiki-search/README.md

 # wiki-search
-Users the Wiki API to search from an outside source.
-Also provides a means to go to a random Wiki page.
+An app that searches using the Wikipedia API.

+Features an Autocomplete and can take you to a random entry when searching.